U.S. senator wants criminal investigation of military base landlords

 The U.S. Army, Navy, Air Force and Marines unveiled a proposed tenant bill of rights on Wednesday that would hand more power to military families facing housing hazards.

+A draft of the document, signed by the secretaries of the Navy, Army and Air Force, proposes several measures.
+One would allow military base tenants to withhold rent payments from landlords if housing troubles persist, potentially resulting in refunds.
+Other provisions would guarantee tenants’ access to housing advocates when they dispute landlords or allow them to move, at no cost, to “suitable lodging” if repairs aren’t made.

-Reporting by Michael Pell; Editing by Daniel Wallis and Phil Berlowitz
+Reporting by Michael Pell; Editing by Daniel Wallis, Phil Berlowitz and Cynthia Osterman